jila-nik/Scheduler/README.md

 Academic: Scheduling a help room for math, physics, and writing with TAs/instructors.
 We may add a feature for scheduling teaching assignments as well.
+I have a feeling that a teaching schedule is easier with marriage perposal algorithm (Gale–Shapley algorithm ).
+We need to investigate that.

 We know at least two sets of codes need to be written.

 ## Set 1:

 Ask the user (the manager or supervisor) a few questions so the nature of the scheduling becomes apparent to us.
-Then use the user's answers to create surveys for TAs to rate every time slot according to their preference.
+Then use the user's answers to create surveys for TAs to rate every time slot according to their preference and rate if they want back to back assignments.

 Questions: (1) Are you creating a repeating weekly schedule?
 (2) What is the time interval length you wish to schedule each TA?
 The answer has to be reasonable, so give two options: 30 minutes or 1 hour.
 If the answer to (1) is yes, create a grid with days of the week as rows and the columns are all of the time slots of the length provided in (2) in a day starting at midnight.
 Assign an array to this grid so you can create a schedule later and ask: (3) Choose all time slots that you need to schedule and the number of TAs needed.